pingidentity/pingdirectory-go-client/configurationapi/docs/AddLdifExportRecurringTaskRequest.md

 ### NewAddLdifExportRecurringTaskRequest

-`func NewAddLdifExportRecurringTaskRequest(taskName string, schemas []EnumldifExportRecurringTaskSchemaUrn, ldifDirectory string, ) *AddLdifExportRecurringTaskRequest`
+`func NewAddLdifExportRecurringTaskRequest(taskName string, schemas []EnumldifExportRecurringTaskSchemaUrn, ) *AddLdifExportRecurringTaskRequest`

 NewAddLdifExportRecurringTaskRequest instantiates a new AddLdifExportRecurringTaskRequest object This constructor will assign default values to properties that have it defined,